qTipTip/Shellz/README.md

-# Shellz
+# Shellz [Work in progress]

 A Blender addon for parametric seashell models.
+Currently not in a working state.

 ## Todo: